-Minc Law attorneys can usually determine if you have a valid copyright claim during your free, initial no-obligation consultation.
-To maximize your free consult, we ask that you provide us with an in-depth explanation of your legal matter prior to the meeting.
+Minc Law attorneys can usually determine if you have a valid copyright claim during your free, initial no-obligation consultation with an intake specialist.

 For starters, if a client’s situation predominantly involves an hourly non-litigation copyright issue, we generally ask for a $3,500 to $5,000 retainer fee.
 This number could be higher depending on the factors involved in your case.